souktha/souktha.github.io/hardware/runlenth/index.rst

 =====================
 - Vivado 2015.4
 - source files: rle.v, rle_tb.v.
 No constraint file is required as it is only for simulation.
-Script file is also provided to set up the simulation.
+Script file is also provided to set up the simulation (https://github.com/souktha/RLE).

 Running simulation